Using Implied Volatility Percentiles

 For option traders, volatility measures can be important when selecting a trading strategy.
 For example, a high IV percentile might indicate options premiums are relatively high, and there may be opportunities to use short options strategies like short vertical spreads, covered calls, or cash-secured puts.
 A low IV percentile might indicate options premiums are relatively low, and there may be opportunities to use long options strategies like calendar spreads or long vertical spreads.

-Regardless of which products you trade or how often you trade them, options statistics can help you track volatility and make more informed trading decisions.
+Regardless of which products you trade or how often you trade them, options statistics can help you track volatility, evaluate current metrics as they relate to historical action, and make more informed trading decisions.